If you have a question about the event that is not answered below then please get in touch with the team by emailing [email protected]

 You can find our booking terms in all their glory here!
 We can’t promise it makes for interesting reading though...

-The first runner to sign up for a stage becomes the Lead Runner.
-The Lead Runner is the person who receives the relay baton from the stage runner before and carries it for the next stage.
-We encourage Lead Runners to share the baton around during the run.
-The Lead Runner is our main point of contact for the relay stage, and leads the rest of the runners on the stage on the route run.
-If you are the first runner to sign-up to a stage but do not want to be the Lead Runner we can swap you with another runner on your stage.
+The first participant to sign up for a stage becomes the Stage Leader.
+The Stage Leader is the person who receives the relay baton from the stage before and carries it for the next stage.
+We encourage Stage Leaders to share the baton around during the run/cycle.
+The Stage Leader is our main point of contact for the relay stage, and leads the rest of the participants on the stage on the route run.
+If you are the first person to sign-up to a stage but do not want to be the Stage Leader we can swap you with another participant on your stage.
 Please email [email protected]

 On every Stage Details page of our website we have provided a Strava route from your start and end point, which our Operations Team have plotted, however we recommend that you review this route ahead of your run.